jpountz/jpountz.github.io/_posts/2025-10-11-vectorized-evaluation-of-disjunctive-queries.markdown

     }

     if (essentialScorers.length == 0) {
-      // This may happen if the sum of all max scores is still less than or
+      // This happens if the sum of all max scores is still less than or equal
-      // equal to the top-k-th min score.
-No competitive hits in this outer
+      // to the top-k-th min score.
+No competitive hits in this outer window,
-      // window, it can be skipped.
+      // it can be skipped.
     } else if (essentialScorers.length == 1) {
       evaluateWindowSingleEssentialClause(
           outerWindowMax, essentialScorers[0], nonEssentialScorers, cumulativeMaxScores, topkHeap);